jgarc186/UA-Nodeset-Utils-Playground/readme.md

     }
 }
 ```
-Make sure to implement the `Run` method, which will contain the logic of your script.
+Make sure to implement the `Run` or `RunAsync` method, which will contain the logic of your script.
 The name of the class will be used to identify the script in the prompt.

 ## Contributing
 If you want to contribute to this project, feel free to open a pull request with your changes.
 Make sure to follow the coding style of the existing scripts and add any necessary documentation.